South African Youth Congress

-The South African Youth Congress (SAYCO) was a pro-African National Congress youth organization, active in the struggle against Apartheid.
+The South African Youth Congress (SAYCO) was a pro-African National Congress (ANC) youth organization, active in the struggle against Apartheid.
 The organization was formed in 1987.
 The motto of SAYCO was "Victory is Certain - Freedom or Death".
-In 1990 SAYCO merged with the ANC Youth League.
+In 1990, SAYCO merged with the ANC Youth League.

 Peter Mokaba was ultimately elected ANCYL President following the merging of SAYCO and ANCYL.